MaciejStyk/quizzical/README.md

+# quizzical

 Try your knowledge using this app.
-Built with React
+Built with React.

 https://maciejstyk.github.io/quizzical